iamnotaninvestor/blog/_drafts/2016-02-01-tradingsim-review.markdown

 #Thoughts on Paper Trading
 The benefits of paper trading are debatable and contentious.
 For me, paper trading is important up to a point.
 At its simplest, trading can be broken into plan and execution

+There are two questions you have to ask:

+1. Will the market behave the same way when paper trading as it does in real life?
+The answer is, probably not.
+Your orders won't be filled, you may have more slippage or miss out on trades completely.
+2. Will *you* behave the same when trading real money versus fake money.
+Definitely not.

  I personally use two tiers of paper tradings.
 I use Tradingsim, which I'll review later in this post, to test strategies in my downtime.
 Firstly